mohitjain/mohitjain/_posts/2012-11-27-validating-email-address-by-defining-custom-validations-in-ruby-on-rails.md

 **Step 1:**

-Create a new file ie email\_format\_validator.rb in lib directtory and paste following code there:
+Create a new file, i.e., email\_format\_validator.rb in the lib directory and paste following code there:

 {% highlight ruby %}